cegui/cegui/XMLRefSchema/Readme.txt

 Window attributes
 -----------------
 Type		- Specifies the type of Window object to be created (required).
 Name		- Specifies the unique name for the Window.
-If such a window already exists, an exception will be thrown. (required).
+If this is ommitted a name will be generated.
+If a window with the name already exists, an exception will be thrown. (optional).

 Property Element